umbraco/UmbracoDocs/13/umbraco-cms/reference/content-delivery-api/property-expansion-and-limiting.md

 ## Working with picker editors

-In the following we will be querying a content tree with blog posts and blog authors:
+In the following, we will be querying a content tree with blog posts and blog authors:

 - All blog posts are located under a root content item called "Posts".
 - All authors are located under a root content item called "Authors".